aarthi31/amr-course-new/README.md

 └── B_2.fastq.gz
 ```

-Run snakemake file to process all the files
+Run snakemake file to process all the files in the directory where Snakemake file is.

 ```bash
 snakemake --cores n